Messiah, Sydney Town Hall in 1957

 Festival Chorus and Symphony Chorus in rehearsal in 2017

-From its earliest beginnings in suburban Sydney, the original group of choristers quickly made their mark on the musical life of the city.
-A decade of notable successes at Eisteddfods and performances with various church groups and musical societies led to them being offered performance opportunities with the ABC and Sydney Conservatorium of Music.
+The original group of choristers quickly made their mark on Sydney’s musical life, enjoying notable successes at eisteddfods and in performances with church groups and musical societies.
 By 1930 the membership numbered 100 and the Society had more offers of work than it could manage.
-When in 1941 the ABC renamed its orchestra, the Sydney Symphony Orchestra, the Society’s singers were appointed as the Orchestra’s Choir – a role which Sydney Philharmonia Choirs fills to the present day.
+The Society’s singers first appeared with the Sydney Symphony Orchestra in 1936 and in 1941 the ABC appointed them as the SSO’s choir – a role Sydney Philharmonia Choirs fills to this day.

 success was repeated in 2010 with another tour to London to perform Mahler’s Eighth Symphony.
 They have also performed at the 40th birthday celebrations of the Sydney Opera House, at the funeral of former Prime Minister Gough Whitlam, and with the Rolling Stones.